Hachimi-Hachimi/hachimi-hachimi.github.io/index.md

     details: Includes a number of other features and settings which you can adjust to fit your needs.
 ---

+## About

 Hachimi Edge is a fork of the unmaintained [Hachimi](https://hachimi.leadrdrk.com) mod.
-It was made to fix issues after the game update on 2025/09/24 and has since incorporated additional features and fixes by various community members.
+It was made to quickly serve issues fixed after the game update on 2025/09/24 to users, and has since incorporated additional features and fixes by various community members.
+If you are still using the original Hachimi, please uninstall it and install Edge to resolve issues.
 Should Hachimi's developer return, Edge will likely be merged back and discontinued.

+## Translations

+Translations are sourced from various community projects.
+Hachimi provides a framework to modify the game, it does not do any translation itself.
+Check out the sources in more detail on the [credits page](credits.md).

 ## Screenshots {#screenshots}